regroove-solutions/fv-web-ui/README.md

 * On some machines installation of certain modules may not work as part of `npm install`.
 If that is the case, install missing modules individually (e.g. `npm install imagemin-jpegtran`, after trying to run `gulp`).

 ## Contributing ##

+### Adding New Dependencies
+1. Install dependency using `npm install package --save` or `npm install package --save-dev`
+2. When ready, run `npm shrinkwrap` to lock dependencies.

 ### Tips
 * Learn how to work with [React.js](https://facebook.github.io/react/docs/getting-started.html)
 * Get familiar with [ES2015](https://babeljs.io/docs/learn-es2015/) syntax